lenny-vigeon-dev/cervelet/docs/README.md

 New to the project?
 Start here:

 1. Read the main [README](../README.md) for project overview
-2. Follow the [Database Deployment Guide](database/deployment.md) to set up your database
+2. Follow the [Firestore Setup Guide](database/firestore-setup.md) to set up your database
 3. Use the [Database Quick Start](database/quickstart.md) for daily development
 4. Check [OAuth Authentication](oauth-authentication.md) for auth setup